Service fee, performance-only, or hybrid? The pricing model your agency uses reveals more about their incentives than their pitch deck ever will.

 Key Takeaway

-Here's a number that should give you pause: the average small business spends $9,000–$10,000 per month on marketing services (Clutch.co, 2023).
-Most of them can't tell you with any confidence what that spend is actually returning.
-They have a general sense that "things are going ...
+Here's a number that should make you stop and think: small businesses, on average, drop $9,000–$10,000 every month on marketing services.
+(Clutch.co, 2023).
+Most of them?
+They can't tell you, with any real certainty, what that money actually *does*.
+They've got a "things are okay...

 # Agency Pricing Models: What Your Business Should Demand

-Here's a number that should give you pause: the average small business spends $9,000–$10,000 per month on marketing services (Clutch.co, 2023).
-Most of them can't tell you with any confidence what that spend is actually returning.
-They have a general sense that "things are going okay" or a vague feeling that the agency is "doing stuff."
+Here's a number that should make you stop and think: small businesses, on average, drop $9,000–$10,000 every month on marketing services.
+(Clutch.co, 2023).
+Most of them?
+They can't tell you, with any real certainty, what that money actually does.
+They've got a "things are okay" vibe or a vague sense the agency is "doing stuff."
 That's not a business relationship.
-That's a subscription to ambiguity.
+That's paying for uncertainty.

-The pricing model your agency uses isn't just an accounting detail.
-It's a direct signal of their incentives — and their incentives determine what they actually optimize for.
-Understanding the three main models isn't just useful for negotiating your next contract.
-It's essential for knowing whether the agency you're talking to is aligned with your growth or just aligned with your invoice.
+Your agency's pricing model isn't just a line item on an invoice.
+It's a direct window into their incentives.
+And those incentives dictate what they're truly working towards.
+Understanding the three main models isn't just for your next contract negotiation.
+It's critical for knowing if an agency is actually aligned with your growth, or just with their next payment.

-The retainer is the most common agency pricing structure.
-You pay a fixed monthly fee — typically $2,500–$10,000 for SMBs depending on scope — and the agency delivers a defined set of services: ad management, reporting, strategy calls, creative production.
+The retainer is the most common agency structure.
+You pay a fixed monthly fee — typically $2,500–$10,000 for SMBs, depending on the work — and the agency delivers a set list of services: ad management, reports, strategy calls, creative production.

-The appeal is predictability.
-You know exactly what you're paying every month, and the agency knows exactly what they're delivering.
-The risk is misalignment.
-A retainer agency gets paid whether your campaigns perform or not.
-Their incentive is to keep you happy enough to renew, not necessarily to push hard for results that might require uncomfortable conversations.
+The draw?
+Predictability.
+You know your exact monthly spend.
+The agency knows what they're delivering.
+The downside?
+Misalignment.
+A retainer agency gets paid whether your campaigns crush it or fall flat.
+Their goal is to keep you just happy enough to renew, not necessarily to push for results that might lead to tough conversations.

-That said, retainers aren't inherently bad.
-The best agencies use retainer structures because they allow for long-term strategic thinking rather than short-term optimization for a bonus.
-The key is what's inside the retainer: clear KPIs, defined deliverables, and a reporting structure that holds the agency accountable even without a financial penalty for underperformance.
+Retainers aren't inherently bad.
+The best agencies use them because they allow for long-term strategy, not just chasing a quick bonus.
+The real question is what's in that retainer: clear Key Performance Indicators (KPIs), defined deliverables, and a reporting structure that holds them accountable, even without a financial penalty for underperformance.

-Performance-only sounds like the dream.
+Performance-only.
+Sounds like the dream, right?
 You only pay when the agency delivers results — leads, appointments, revenue.
 No results, no fee.
 What's not to like?

-In practice, performance-only models have a structural problem that most business owners don't discover until they're already in the contract.
-When an agency is only compensated on outcomes, they optimize aggressively for the metrics that trigger payment — often at the expense of quality.
-You get leads, but they're not qualified.
-You get appointments, but they don't show.
-You get clicks, but they don't convert.
+In reality, performance-only models have a fundamental flaw most business owners don't see until they're already locked in.
+When an agency only gets paid for outcomes, they'll optimize aggressively for the metrics that trigger payment.
+Often, this comes at the expense of quality.
+You get leads, but they're unqualified.
+Appointments, but they're no-shows.
+Clicks, but no conversions.

 There's also a selection problem.
-The agencies willing to work on pure performance are often the ones who've found a way to game the metric, not the ones who've figured out how to grow your business.
-The best agencies — the ones with real systems and real results — don't need to take on the risk of performance-only pricing.
-They have enough demand from retainer clients that they can afford to be selective.
+Agencies willing to work on pure performance?
+They've often found a way to game the metric, not a way to actually grow your business.
+The best agencies — the ones with proven systems and real results — don't need to take on the risk of performance-only pricing.
+They have plenty of demand from retainer clients.
+They can afford to be selective.

-A 2022 survey by HubSpot found that only 18% of agencies operate on a pure performance model, and client satisfaction scores for those arrangements were significantly lower than for retainer or hybrid models.
-The reason: when things go wrong (and they sometimes do), performance-only agencies have no financial cushion to absorb the cost of fixing the problem.
+A 2022 HubSpot survey found only 18% of agencies use a pure performance model.
+Client satisfaction for those arrangements?
+Significantly lower than for retainer or hybrid models.
+The reason is simple: when things go sideways (and they will), performance-only agencies have no financial cushion to fix the problem.

-The hybrid model is where the incentives actually align.
-You pay a base retainer — lower than a full-service retainer, typically $1,500–$4,000/month — that covers the agency's core costs and ensures they can invest properly in your account.
-On top of that, there's a performance component: a percentage of revenue generated, a bonus per qualified lead above a threshold, or a fee tied to hitting specific KPI targets.
+The hybrid model is where incentives actually click.
+You pay a base retainer — lower than a full-service retainer, usually $1,500–$4,000/month.
+This covers the agency's core costs, ensuring they can invest properly in your account.
+On top of that, there's a performance component: a percentage of revenue generated, a bonus for qualified leads above a certain threshold, or a fee tied to hitting specific KPI targets.

-This structure does something important: it makes the agency a stakeholder in your outcomes.
-They're not just a vendor executing tasks.
+This structure does something crucial: it makes the agency a stakeholder in your success.
+They're not just a vendor checking boxes.
 They have skin in the game.
-When your campaigns underperform, it costs them too.
-When you win, they win.
+Your campaigns underperform?
+It costs them too.
+You win?
+They win.

-For businesses in the $1M–$5M range, the hybrid model is almost always the right answer.
-It gives the agency the financial stability to invest in your account properly, while giving you the assurance that their incentives are pointed in the right direction.
+For businesses in the $1M–$5M range, the hybrid model is almost always the smart move.
+It gives the agency the financial stability to invest in your account properly, while giving you the assurance that their incentives are pointed squarely at your growth.

-Regardless of pricing model, the contract is where the real story lives.
-Here are the four things you need to scrutinize before signing anything:
+No matter the pricing model, the contract is where the truth lives.
+Here are four things you must scrutinize before signing anything:

 1. How are results defined?
-If the contract says "leads generated" without defining what a qualified lead looks like, you'll end up paying for garbage.
+If the contract says "leads generated" without defining what a qualified lead looks like, you'll pay for junk.
 Get specific: a qualified lead is a phone call or form submission from someone who matches your target customer profile and has expressed intent to buy.2.
 Who owns the assets?
-Ad accounts, creative, landing pages, email lists — these should belong to you, not the agency.
+Ad accounts, creative, landing pages, email lists — these belong to you, not the agency.
 If the agency owns your ad account and you part ways, you lose your entire campaign history, your audience data, and your conversion tracking.
-This is non-negotiable.3.
+Non-negotiable.3.
 What's the reporting cadence?
 Weekly tactical updates and monthly strategic reviews should be standard.
 If an agency only reports monthly, they're not watching your campaigns closely enough.4.
 What's the exit clause?
-A 30-day out with no penalty is reasonable.
-A 6-month lock-in with a cancellation fee is a red flag.When you're evaluating agencies, the pricing model they propose tells you something about how they see the relationship.
-An agency that insists on a pure retainer with no performance component is telling you they're not confident enough in their results to tie compensation to them.
-An agency that offers pure performance is telling you they've found a way to hit a metric, not necessarily grow your business.
+A 30-day out with no penalty?
+Reasonable.
+A 6-month lock-in with a cancellation fee?
+Red flag.When you're evaluating agencies, their proposed pricing model tells you a lot about how they view the relationship.
+An agency that insists on a pure retainer with no performance component?
+They're telling you they're not confident enough in their results to tie compensation to them.
+An agency that offers pure performance?
+They've found a way to hit a metric, not necessarily to grow your business.

-The agency that proposes a hybrid — and can explain exactly how the performance component is calculated and what it's tied to — is telling you they're serious about accountability.
-That's the conversation worth having.
+The agency that proposes a hybrid — and can clearly explain how the performance component is calculated and what it's tied to — is telling you they're serious about accountability.
+That's the conversation you want to have.
 You can explore what that looks like for your specific situation through our process, which is built around this kind of aligned partnership.

 | Model | Best For | Watch Out For | Typical Cost Range |